-2.6.1 Starting LANCOM setup
+2.5.1 Starting Software Setup

-Place the LANCOM CD in your CD drive.
-The LANCOM setup program will start automatically.
+Place the product CD into your drive.
+The setup program will start automatically.

-If the setup program does not start automatically, run AUTORUN.EXE in the root folder of the LANCOM CD.
+If the setup does not start automatically, run AUTORUN.EXE in the root directory of the product CD.

-In Setup select Install LANCOM Software.
-The following selection menus will appear on the screen:
+In Setup, select Install Software.
+The following selection menus will appear on screen:

-LANCOM Software Setup

-Software Components Specify which software components you want to be installed during setup.

-Place a checkmark beside each software component you want to install, or remove the checkmark to exclude it from installation.
+🙀 Setup Wizard × Software Components Specify which software components you want to be installed during set Jp.
+Place a checkmark beside each software component you want to instal checkmark to exclude it from installation.
+I, or remove the 🗹 🔚 LANconfig ☑ 📻 LANmonitor ☑ 🔗 Documentation Enables you to configure your LANCOM device in ease from your computer.

-🗹 🚋 LANconfig

-🗹 📻 LANmonitor

-By LANCAPI Dial-Up Networking Support

-CAPI Faxmodem

-🗆 🚉 LANCOM Advanced VPN Client 🗾

-Enables you to configure your LANCOM device in ease from your computer.

-< B ack N ext > Cancel

-2.6.2 Which software should you install?
+2.5.2 Which software should I install?

-- LANconfig is the configuration program for all LANCOM routers and LANCOM Router base stations.
-WEBconfig can be used alternatively or in addition via a web browser. - LANmonitor lets you monitor on a Windows PC all LANCOM routers and LANCOM Router base stations - WLANmonitor enables the observation and surveillance of wireless LAN networks.
-Clients connected to the access points are shown, and even non-authenticated access points and clients can be displayed as well (rogue AP detection and rogue client detection). - The LANCOM Advanced VPN Client enables a setting of VPN connections from a remote workstation via Internet to a router with VPN function.

-With LANCOM Online Documentation, you can copy the documentation files on your PC.
+- LANconfig is the Windows configuration program for all LANCOM routers and LANCOM access points.
+WEBconfig can be used alternatively or in addition via a web browser. - With LANmonitor you can use a Windows computer to monitor all of your LANCOM routers and LANCOM access points. - WLANmonitor enables the observation and surveillance of wireless LAN networks.
+Clients connected to the access points are shown, and even non-authenticated access points and clients can be displayed as well (rogue AP detection and rogue client detection). - The LANCOM Advanced VPN Client enables VPN connections to be established over the Internet from a remote computer to a VPN router. - With Documentation you copy the documentation files onto your PC.

 Select the appropriate software options and confirm your choice with Next.
-The software is automatically installed.
+The software is installed automatically.